innovationinsoftware/policy-dev/labs/hcp-tf-modify/index.md

 #### 3. Run and Approve Infrastructure Changes

-- Run `terraform apply` (with or without per-run variables) to trigger a new run in HCP Terraform.
+- Run `terraform apply -var="instance_type=t2.small"` to trigger a new run in HCP Terraform.
 - Review the plan output in your terminal and/or follow the run URL to the HCP Terraform UI for more details.
 - The plan step summarizes proposed changes.
 Approve the run in the UI or terminal to apply the changes.
 - After approval, Terraform will update your infrastructure and the workspace state.